BgeeDB/bgee_pipeline/pipeline/post_processing/README.md

 all libraries are used to produce ranking over always the same set of genes in a given species, so the genomic coverage is always the same, and no "normalization" is required.
-The higher power at ranking genes of a library (for instance, thanks to a higher number of mapped reads) is taken into account by weighting the mean by the number of distinct ranks in the library, not by "normalizing" away libraries with lower max ranks; this would penalize conditions with a lower number of expressed genes, and thus with more ex-aequo ranked genes, corresponding to genes receiving 0 read.
+The higher power at ranking genes of a library (for instance, thanks to a higher number of mapped reads) is taken into account by weighting the mean by the number of distinct ranks in the library (gave better results than by using the max rank in the library).
 4. Store the max ranks in each condition (will allow to normalize ranks between conditions and data types), and the sum of distinct rank counts per gene and condition (used afterwards to compute the global weigthed mean rank over all data types in a condition, in the application).
 As of Bgee 14.1, the same max rank is considered in all conditions, because we assume that the same set of genes is accessible to all libraries.